 - Website operators typically require proof of registration before agreeing to take down or pursue a take action against a posting that infringes your trademark.
 In addition, trademark protection programs, such as the Amazon Brand Registry, require a federal registration before enrolling your trademark.

 - Lenders to your business are likely to require a lien on your intellectual property as collateral; without registration of your mark, you may not be able to obtain financing or venture capital.

 - Prospective business partners, licensees, franchisees, or purchasers of or investors in your business, are likely to expect if not require that your trademarks be federally registered.

-- Registering your mark entitles you to record the mark with US Customs, which can better protect your mark against importation of counterfeit goods.
+- Registering your mark entitles you to record the mark with US Customs, which can better protect your mark against the importation of counterfeit goods.

 - After five years of continuous use of a registered mark, the registrant’s right to use the mark in commerce for the goods or services identified in the registration may be made incontestable by filing an appropriate declaration or affidavit with the USPTO.

 - The ability to assert constructive notice against an infringement defendant.